Frequently Asked Questions

 - Does Aquinas conduct standardized tests?

 Yes.
-We administer the Iowa Test of Basic Skills for Grades 1-8 and the Test of Achievement and Proficiency in Grade 9.
+We administer the Iowa Test of Basic Skills for Grades 1-8 and the PSAT 8 ⁄ 9 in Grade 9.
+Tenth grade students take the PreACT.
 High School students take both the PSAT and SAT exams, along with various AP (Advanced Placement) tests.

 - Are students required to wear uniforms?